 There are more than 3,500 Salvadoran-American owned business enterprises in the Washington D.C.
 Metropolitan Area.
 With nearly three million Salvadoran immigrants living permanently in the United States, this community has developed a prominent presence in today’s American society.

-SACOCDC’s primary goal is to foster opportunities that highlight mutual collaboration with small, medium, and large enterprises from El Salvador and Latin America.
-In addition, SACOCDC will strive to develop better business connections and expand economic progress in the United States as well as beyond its borders.
+SACOC’s primary goal is to foster opportunities that highlight mutual collaboration with small, medium, and large enterprises from El Salvador and Latin America.
+In addition, SACOC will strive to develop better business connections and expand economic progress in the United States as well as beyond its borders.

 Letter from the President: